w3stling/tickersymbol/README.md

 ```

 ### Search ticker symbol by ISIN code
-Same as example above but searching for Ericsson B with ISIN number instead.
+Same as example above but searching for Ericsson B with ISIN number.
 ```java
 TickerSymbolSearch tickerSymbol = new TickerSymbolSearch();
 List<TickerSymbol> symbols = tickerSymbol.searchByIsin("SE0000108656")